shatteredcode69/1gb-server/readme.md

 Why the “1GB” claim is credible (even if I developed on an 8GB machine): the dashboard and health API expose the app’s own measured memory footprint (RSS) in real time  .
 The host may have more RAM available, but the application’s actual footprint is what determines whether it can run on a 1GB VPS.

+Kindly run it in .venv for better results

 #DevOps #CloudComputing #Python #Monitoring #SystemDesign #ResourceOptimization